exasol/public-knowledgebase/Database-Features/wait-for-commit-on-select-statement.md

 # WAIT FOR COMMIT on SELECT statement

 ## Background

-### Cause and Effect:
+### Cause and Effect

 Since Exasol's transaction isolation level is SERIALIZABLE and newly created transactions are automatically scheduled after finished transactions, it is possible that WAIT FOR COMMITS occur for pure read transactions (consisting of SELECT statements, only).

 ## Explanation

-## How to reproduce:
+## How to reproduce

 Three different connections (having AUTOCOMMIT off) are needed to reproduce this situation:

-#### Example 1:
+### Example 1

 If a long running transaction (nr.
-1 in table below) reads object A and writes object B (e.g. long running IMPORT statements) and a second transaction (2 in table) writes object A and commits in parallel, Tr2 is scheduled after
+1 in table below) reads object A and writes object B (e.g. long running IMPORT statements) and a second transaction (2 in table) writes object A and commits in parallel, Tr2 is scheduled after.
 Tr1 logicallym, but does not have to actually wait.
 After Tr2 is committed all new transactions are scheduled after it.
 If such a new transaction (3 below) wants to read object B it now has to wait for the commit of our inial transaction 1:

 | Transaction 1              | Transaction 2 | Transaction 3 | Comment |